murffious/awesome-coder/README.md

-A collection of awesome principles to be an awesome coder.
+A bunch of awesome stuff to be help one become an awesome coder.